 Maui experiences some of the stronger trade winds in the islands.
 Generally the trade winds blow out of the east, and for that reason most of the snorkel locations are on the drier west side of the island, as you can see in the Maui snorkeling map above.
 The winds start to pick up in the morning, and by noon the winds are generally blowing hard enough that we don't enjoy snorkeling in it.
 So we always go snorkeling in the mornings on Maui, rarely in the afternoon.

 Maui sees a lot of snorkeling traffic.
 And like many places, this traffic has a hard impact on the environment.
 There are a few very popular snorkel beaches on Maui that get most of the traffic.
 The good thing is since most people don't know where the better opportunities are, they are often uncrowded.

-It is a good idea to figure out what snorkeling spots you are most interested in before you book your hotel.
+It is a good idea to figure out what snorkeling spots you are most interested in before you book your hotel, so that you are staying near them.
+It will cut down on your driving time.
 On our Maui snorkeling accommodations page we give some tips on how to decide.
-And visiting the right time of year for the best snorkeling conditions can help.
-Check out our When To Snorkel Hawaii page.

 See Every Maui Post